 Mold cutting

-The process of mold cutting can be done by hand or by machine.
-In this process, the leather cut pieces are placed on the leather plate and then placed under the mold cutter to be cut into the perfect shape by pressure.
+The mold cutting process can be done by hand or by machine.
+During this process, leather pieces are placed on a leather board and then positioned under a mold cutting machine, where they are cut into perfect shapes with pressure.

 Last

-The last is the upper part of the shoe that surrounds the ankle and calf.
-They are usually first made into guides to guide the entire production of the boot.
-By making a straight cut to the leg and sole, it is understood that this will be used to position the heel and foot in the correct position.
+The lasting is the upper part of the boot that wraps around the ankle and lower leg.
+They are usually made first as a guide to direct the production of the entire boot.
+By making straight cuts on the leg and sole, one can understand this will be used to place the heel and foot in the correct position.

 Sew